xcapaldi/i3-command-palette/README.md

 ### -p [PROMPT], --prompt [PROMPT]

-The default prompt for rofi and dmenu is command palette:
+The default prompt for rofi and dmenu is "command palette:"
 You can change it to another string with this flag.

 ### -l, --list